Joseph Berry (RAF officer)

 Joseph Berry, DFC2 (28 February 1920 – 2 October 1944) was a British aviator and flying ace who shot down 59½ V-1 missiles ("flying bombs") during the Second World War, more than any other fighter pilot.

 Early life

 Berry was born in Quarrington, Teesdale, County Durham and attended Dukes Grammar School in Alnwick, Northumberland.
 He lived at 55 Ramsey St, Quarrington, Teesdale (12 miles east of Crook, Co Durham).
-Later, he moved to Hampeth near Alnwick, Northumberland where, from 1931 to 1936, he attended the Duke Grammar School.
+Later, he moved to Hampeth near Alnwick where, from 1931 to 1936, he attended the Duke Grammar School.
 Leaving school in 1936 as a 16-year-old, Berry moved into lodgings in Carlton, Nottingham for his work in the Inland Revenue, two years later he met Joyce Breatt, his future wife, who was working at the same branch.